-Like a road bike, hybrids will allow you to get around quickly.
-However, they are typically fitted with durable components that are tough enough for city riding and the wear and tear of daily use.
+Like a road bike, hybrids will enable you to get around quickly.
+However, they are typically fitted with durable components that are tough enough for commuting, city riding and the wear and tear of daily use.

 Like a mountain bike, hybrids will have more relaxed geometry and flat handlebars, putting you in a comfortable and upright position on the bike.
 This can be particularly helpful for riding in traffic, affording you a good overview of what is going on around you.

 While hybrids fitted with suspension forks (front) are available, we would generally shy away from them on cheaper models.
-The suspension tends to be low-end and add significant weight, without major performance improvements.
+The suspension tends to be low-end and adds significant weight, without major performance improvements.

-Hybrids are capable machines with various concessions to practicality and comfort that make them a fuss-free bike to live with.
+Hybrids are capable machines with various concessions to practicality and comfort that make them fuss-free bikes to live with.